Robbie Grossman Player Props: Rangers vs. Rays

 - Grossman is hitting .237 with eight doubles, six home runs and 21 walks.

-- Looking at the 53 games he has played this season, he's went deep in six of them (11.3%), and in 2.8% of his trips to the plate.
+- He has hit a home run in six games this year (11.3%), leaving the park in 2.8% of his plate appearances.

-- In 32.1% of his games this season, Grossman has had at least one RBI.
-He's picked up more than one in 17.0% and driven in three or more of his team's runs in four contests.
+- Grossman has had at least one RBI in 32.1% of his games this season (17 of 53), with two or more RBI nine times (17.0%).
+He has also accounted for three or more of his team's runs in four contests.

 - He has scored in 25 games this year (47.2%), including multiple runs in seven games.